lyynxxx/stakingnode/os/README.md

 ## Application sandboxing
 While systemd is unrecommended, some may be unable to switch... or don't want to switch.
 It's your choice.
 I don't want to tell you what to use.
 Red Hat and openSUSE also use systemd.
 !!!You cannot just copy this example configuration into yours.
 Each service's requirements differ, and the sandbox has to be fine-tuned for each of them specifically!!!
 (Well...
-I have tested these with my setup and with my needs, so following my guide, yes, you can... but you got the point...)
+I have tested these with my setup and with my needs, so following my guide, you can download the prepared service files... but you got the point... every system is different!)

 ```
 [Service]